NoahAI Labs • Building the environment for sound financial judgment—an AI decision infrastructure company

-Finance before AI, and after AI
+Finance before AI, and finance after AI

 Finance before AI

-Finance is not products but daily behavior.
+Finance is not a product but daily behavior.

 Finance after AI

-Financial AI is not only about 'investing'
+Financial AI is not only about "investing"

 Everyday finance and spending

-Enterprise and institutional finance
+Corporate and institutional finance

-Why finance has become harder
+Why finance keeps getting harder

 Information overload

-Responsibility shifted to individuals
+Responsibility pushed to individuals

 New exclusion from digitization

-Why it's harder to turn information into judgment
+Why it is hard to turn information into judgment in an age of too much information

 Before